 CAUTION: Use an external storage drive to prevent data overwriting in case the desired files are not found in the restored version.

-Follow the instructions given below to restore permanently deleted files in Windows 10 with the help of a data recovery software.
+The safest & best method to recover deleted files on windows 10 is to use windows data recovery software.
+Follow the instructions given below to restore permanently deleted files in Windows 10 with the help of Stellar Data Recovery software speciallized in Windows data recovery.

 Install the software on a different volume or external USB drive (recommended) to avoid overwriting